A guide for How to Host a Wonderful Christmas Eve Dinner! Christmas dinner, traditions and setting a charming table!

 What’s the Traditional Christmas Eve Meal?

-The great thing about Christmas Eve dinner is that many families have their own traditions when it comes to the meal.
+The great thing about dinner is that many families have their traditions regarding the meal.

-Christmas Eve dinner has some wiggle room to be more casual and fun.
-And, depending on your family’s style, you can scale up or down with the fanciness.
+Christmas dinner has some wiggle room to be more casual and fun.
+And depending on your family’s style, you can scale up or down with the fanciness.

-Traditions play a big part in what a family makes for Christmas Eve dinner.
-My husband’s family is from Italy and they serve seafood pasta and seafood dishes for Christmas Eve dinner.
+Traditions play a big part in what a family makes for inner.
+My husband’s family is from Italy, serving seafood pasta and seafood dishes for Christmas dinner.
 We have several friends who make tamales and a warm pot of posole soup, which is a traditional Mexican Christmas dinner.

-Christmas Eve meals must be hearty, filling, and easy to prepare (and clean up).
+Christmas dinner must be hearty, filling, and easy to prepare (and clean up).

 A Christmas Eve meal benefits from being straightforward, suitable for all ages and tastebuds, and relatively simple.